 The Remuneration Control Committee is composed of members of the Supervisory Board, thus enabling it to guarantee closer ties to the Supervisory Board and ensuring that it focuses on the Group's remuneration matters.
-It comprises a chairman and four members.
+It comprises a chairman, a deputy chairman and three members.

-Members of the Remuneration Control Committee in 2015.
+Members of the Remuneration Control Committee in 2016.

-Chairman Christian Brand (former Chairman of the Board of Managing Directors of L-Bank) Member since 9 June 2015, Chairman since 26 June 2015 Hans Wagener (auditor, tax consultant) until 31 May 2015 Deputy Chairman Dr. Nils Schmid MDL (Deputy Minister President,.
-Minister of Finance and Economics of the State of Baden-Württemberg) Members Fritz Kuhn (Mayor of the Baden-Württemberg state capital of Stuttgart) Peter Schneider (President of Sparkassenverband Baden-Württemberg) Norbert Zipf (employee representative of Landesbank Baden- Württemberg)
+Chairman Christian Brand (Former Chairman of the Board of Managing Directors of L-Bank) Deputy Chairman Edith Sitzmann MDL since 26 September 2016 (Minister of Finance of the State of Baden-Württemberg) Dr Nils Schmid MDL until 30 May 2016 (Former Minister) Members Fritz Kuhn (Mayor of the Baden-Württemberg state capital of Stuttgart) Peter Schneider (President of Sparkassenverband Baden-Württemberg) Norbert Zipf (Employee representative of Landesbank Baden-Württemberg)